timothyrusso/authentication-app/README.md

 # authentication-app
-Simple application with authentication functionality
+Simple application with authentication functionality made with class components